 Beginner’s Tip No. 5: The Value of Dollar Cost Averaging

 Dollar cost averaging is a simple but effective approach to investing.
 The basic idea is that each month you invest the exact same amount of money (raising this amount over time as your income increases), regardless of what the stock market is doing.
 Let’s say you decide to invest $250 per month.
 Some months that amount will get you only a few shares in your investment fund, while other times when stocks are down you will get quite a few more.
 Over time, however, this averages out, you accumulate more shares, and you get to benefit from compound interest.

 Everyone has to start somewhere, so don’t let limited funds hold you back as a new investor.
 First, create a budget for the next 3-6 months that allows you to put money aside to seed your investment account.
 Set a defined, realistic goal amount that you’re aiming for – reminding yourself of that number will help keep you on track when you’re tempted to make a purchase that’s not on your plan.
 (And you will be tempted!)
 If possible, set up an automatic transfer of that money from your paycheck to your saving account.
 If you don’t see it, you’ll be less likely to spend it.

 As your savings grow, this is the ideal time to start learning about investing.
 As mentioned in Tip No. 2, start reading books, paying attention to stocks you might be interested in and get a feel for market fluctuation and investing strategies.
 When you reach your goal amount, you’ll already have done your homework and you’ll be excited to start investing and put all your newfound knowledge to work.

 How to Invest Money for Beginners

 Just get to it!
 As you can see from these tips, building long-term wealth doesn’t have to be difficult.
-For more investment and personal finance advice, contact us today.
+Get started today!

 Latest posts by The Fortunate Investor (see all)